heathprovost/openbd-heroku/README.md

 Under The Hood
 -----

 The plugin manages as much as it can for you, requiring minimal input.
-It currently supports four commands:
+It currently supports the following commands:

 ### openbd:generate